-According to sleep experts, up to 10-15% of the Danish population suffers from severe and prolonged sleep problems.
-This can lead to serious overall problems.
-That's why it's important to find ways to improve your sleep quality.
-This includes getting into a healthy sleep pattern.
+According to sleep experts, up to 10-15% of the Danish population suffer from severe and prolonged sleep problems.
+This can lead to serious health problems.
+Therefore, it is important that you find solutions to improve your sleep quality.
+This involves, among other things, getting into a healthy sleep pattern.

-Poor sleep is a serious threat to health and prolonged sleep problems can lead to serious illness.
+Poor sleep is a serious threat to health and long-term sleep problems can lead to serious illness.

-All over the country, young and old are queuing up to see a psychologist.
+Across the country, young and old alike are queuing up to see a psychologist.
 But waiting times have never been longer.
-As a result, many citizens risk having to wait several weeks for help.
+As a result, many people risk having to wait several weeks for help.

 A new research study shows that sleeping pills may do more harm than good if the purpose is to get a good night's sleep.

 Since Monday, August 8, 2022, students in grades 7-10 at Th.
-Langs Skolen in Silkeborg will be allowed to sleep one hour longer in the morning for the next three years.
+Langs Skolen in Silkeborg, Denmark, will be allowed to sleep one hour longer in the morning for the next three years.